 So, you’ve made the exciting decision to get a new kitten, but the thought of introducing them to your adult cat at home can be worrying.
-The good news is, if you prepare well and introduce them gradually, they should be friends in no time.
-Read on for our advice for stress-free cat introductions!
+The good news is, if you prepare well and introduce them gradually, there is a good chance they will get along.

 Choose a room in your home to confine your new kitten while they settle in, such as a spare bedroom.
 You’ll also want to create a safe place for your existing cat where they can be away from the kitten and have their own space.